-In many cases, the underlying causes of diarrhea and abdominal pain are caused by bacterial or viral infection, or from a reaction to food.
-In the majority of these cases, the stomach upset and cramping will simply go away on its own.
+In many cases, the underlying causes of diarrhea and abdominal pain are caused by a bacterial or viral infection, or from a reaction to food.
+In the majority of these cases, the stomach cramps will simply go away on their own.
 Even the stomach flu, in most cases, doesn’t require any treatment other than the “wait it out” method.

 When you have stomach upset related to infection, food intake, or overeating, it will likely pass in a matter of days or a week.
 If you experience ongoing diarrhea and stomach upset, however, it may be indicative of a medical problem such as irritable bowel syndrome (IBS) or inflammatory bowel disease (IBD).
 IBS is a non-serious condition, as it does not damage the digestive tract, but still can cause uncomfortable symptoms such as diarrhea, stomach cramps, and bloating.
 To improve quality of life, patients should reduce their stress levels, make some dietary changes as advised by their physician, get plenty of sleep, and exercise regularly.
 However, a doctor should evaluate you for persistent diarrhea to confirm it is IBS and not a more serious issue.

 IBD, on the other hand, can cause damage to the digestive tract and requires more treatment than IBS.
 Inflammatory bowel disease is a collective name for several GI conditions, including ulcerative colitis and Crohn’s disease.
 Beyond cramps and diarrhea, you may also experience fatigue, weight loss, and blood in the stool.
 There is no cure for IBD, but doctors can help manage symptoms and inflammation with lifestyle changes and pharmacotherapy to help keep the disease under control.